hectorgabucio/blog/content/post/grpc-keepalive-with-nginx-proxy/how-to-grpc-keepalive-with-nginx-proxy.md

     - networking
 ---

+## Intro

+Grab a coffee and join me on this journey through the challenges of implementing gRPC keepalive in a Go service behind an Nginx proxy.
+I'll share my experience, the problems I encountered, and how I found a solution that actually works in production.

 ## The Challenge

 In a recent project, I faced an interesting challenge: implementing a gRPC server stream that needed to maintain a healthy connection.
 This was particularly important because our client was a mobile application that could experience poor signal quality, intermittent data loss, and other connectivity issues.
 The natural approach would be to use gRPC's built-in keepalive mechanism, but there was a catch - we were using Nginx as a proxy.